e-kai00/gungnir-shop/README.md

 - [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) - used as frontend framework
 - [FontAwesome](https://fontawesome.com/) - used as icon library
 - [Google Fonts](https://fonts.google.com/) - used for project fonts
+- [Stripe](https://stripe.com/en-de) - used to make secured payments

 ### Back-End